Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Introduction

+Thus, the significance of this work lies in clarifying what the compatibility question means for the future design of the European Digital Identity ecosystem with respect to self-sovereignty properties.
+The study details which tensions matter for wallet design, governance, privacy safeguards, interoperability, and compliance choices, thereby offering guidance to policymakersand framework developers of the EUDI system.

 The remainder of the paper is structured as follows: Section \ref{eIDAS 2.0 history and analysis} provides a background digital identity, SSI and eIDAS regulation.
-It also presentation a literature review on SSI and eIDAS 2.0 compatibility.
-Section \ref{chap3} explains the methodology of this study, the approach of a combination of conceptual, analytical comparative, systematic and normative analysis.
-Section \ref{Analysis: SSI Property} provides a detailed analysis of eIDAS 2.0, evaluating it against SSI principles.
-Section \ref{Findings and Discussion} explores the implications that must be highlighted for practitioners, researchers and policy makers.
-In Section \ref{chap6}, the conclusion offers a perspective on our analysis presents an outlook for future research.
+It also presents a literature review on SSI and eIDAS 2.0 compatibility.
+Section \ref{chap3} explains the methodology of this study, the approach of a combination of descriptive, comparative, systematic and normative analysis.
+Section \ref{Analysis: SSI Property} provides a detailed assessment of eIDAS 2.0 compatibility with SSI properties.
+Section \ref{Findings and Discussion} explores implications and complementary suggestions that should be highlighted for practitioners, researchers and policy makers.
+In Section \ref{chap6}, the conclusion offers a perspective on our analysis and presents an outlook for future research.